roth-hex-lab/roth-hex-lab.github.io/content/vacancies/02_PhD/index.md

   - Academic transcripts
   - A reference letter and two further references for contact (mentor/supervisor/collaborator)

 Please provide the documents in a single pdf in the order above.
-Please send all application related mail to hex-application.ortho@m[at].tum.de
+Please send all application related mail to hex-application.ortho[at]mh.tum.de

 Please note that incomplete applications will not be processed/responded to.
 You may ask for confirmation of completeness.